 Al-Tabari includes several narrations about Muhammad’s suicide attempts in his massive Ta’rikh al-Rusul wa’l-Muluk.
 In one version, Muhammad tries to kill himself before receiving his first Qur’anic revelation.
 During his yearly pagan religious retreat, a spirit appeared to him and said, “Muhammad, you are the Messenger of God.”
 Muhammad then fled to his wife Khadijah and begged her to cover him.
 After this, Muhammad considered killing himself:

 Al-Tabari, Volume VI, p.
 68—He (Muhammad) said: I had been thinking of hurling myself down from a mountain crag, but he appeared to me, as I was thinking about this, and said, “Muhammad, I am Gabriel and you are the Messenger of God.”
 Then he said, “Recite!”
 I said, “What shall I recite?”
-He took me and pressed me three times tightly until I was nearly stifled and was utterly exhausted; then he said: “Recited in the name of your Lord who created,” and I recited it.
+He took me and pressed me three times tightly until I was nearly stifled and was utterly exhausted; then he said: “Recite in the name of your Lord who created,” and I recited it.
 Then I went to Khadijah and said, “I have been in fear for my life.”

 The great Hadith scholar Bukhari places Muhammad’s suicide attempts after the death of Khadijah’s cousin Waraqa.
 The motive is also different.
 In this version, Muhammad tries to kill himself multiple times because Gabriel was no longer bringing revelations.